Candib80/cs50labs/conditions/README.md

 ## Check Your Work

-Be sure to `make` your program via the following:
+Be sure to `make` your program via the following in the termainal window:

 ```
 make conditions